sawyerlin/MyCleanerCPP/README.md

 3. Open CMD in Administrator Mode
 4. cd $path
 5. Commands
-  5.1.
+  a.
 AutoClean.exe -p "C:\tmp" // Define the path which will be cleaned
-  5.2.
+  b.
 AutoClean.exe -i // Install Service
-  5.3.
+  c.
 AutoClean.exe -d // Unistall Service

 Open windows run and enter services.msc to open the service manager panel Start the service "AutoClean"